drewsmug/basics/embedded/01-shiftregisters/README.md

 Explain how spi, i2c and serial are all at their core shift registers.

-How do these three lowlevel bit based protocols the same and different?
+How are these three lowlevel bit based protocols the same and different?

 Why does spi use chip selects but i2c and serial do not?